-McMorrow doesn't identify him by name, but Harry Weinstein is the Ridley's most likely murderer.
+McMorrow doesn't identify him by name, but Harry Weinstein is Ridley's most likely murderer.
 The theory: he went to the office to tell Lee that their brother Benjamin was coming to town that afternoon.
-Instead he arrived just Ridley had killed his brother Lee.
-Harry Weinstein then goes berserk and bashes Ridley with the only weapon handy, the heavy stool.
+Instead he arrived just after Ridley had killed his brother Lee.
+Harry Weinstein then went berserk and bashed Ridley with the only weapon handy, the heavy stool.

-Then Harry Weinstein left, called the garage from another location, and asked one of his employees to go down to the office to give Lee a message.
+Harry Weinstein left the scene, called the garage from another location, and asked one of his employees to go down to the office to give Lee a message.
 The employee immediately forgot.
 Weinstein waited almost four hours, then called again.
 This time the employee responded and discovered the bodies.

 Again the big problem is the gun.
 Either Ridley had easy access to a hiding place that remains a secret today, or the person who killed the old man took the gun with him.
 (One scenario: Harry Weinstein arrives, Ridley points the gun, squeezes the trigger ... and nothing.
 Weinstein grabs the gun, shoves it in a pocket, then goes after Ridley who is moving toward the stairs.
 Weinstein picks up the stool and bashes Ridley on the head ... and keeps bashing until his rage subsides.

 Police either weren't buying it or knew there was no way too prove McMorrow was correct, especially without the gun that was used to kill two men ... two years apart.